 These stories keep us safe, help understand the chaotic world we live in, and give us anecdotes for how to live our lives going forward.
 Little do we know that these compelling stories are keeping us from living our lives to the fullest.
 Instead of fully embracing what happened and moving on, we carry around stories that limit our actions to a particular set of rules that determine our behavior.

-We all know the five monkeys in the cage experiment story, but how does this relate to limiting beliefs?
+We all know the five monkeys in the cage experiment story.
 The cage experiment consisted of a generation of monkeys that learned the hard way that going for a banana would bring about undesirable results.

 That belief was so ingrained in the collective group that once the experimenters placed new monkeys in the cage, they were not allowed to learn the same lessons as the older monkeys.
 Once the new monkeys attempted to aim for the bananas, they were beaten up by the older monkeys.
 The older monkeys thought there were doing the new monkeys a favor, letting them know that reaching for the bananas is a bad idea.
 They were sharing and acting on their limiting beliefs.

-Most limiting beliefs are shared amongst our society and can become so real that precious resources, time, and money are wasted, combating a figment of everyone’s imagination while the real culprits of unrest go unscathed and unaddressed.
+Most limiting beliefs are shared amongst our society.
+They can become so real that precious resources, time, and money are wasted, combating a figment of everyone’s imagination while the real culprits of unrest go unscathed and unaddressed.
 We wage war against universal evils while forgetting the darkness that lives within every one of us, our limiting beliefs.

 Our limiting beliefs may include negative things that we believe about ourselves because a troubled soul scorned us in high school.
 It may be that we are too old, too young, too unqualified, or not ready for an opportunity.
 We may see I guy attempt to talk to an attractive woman at the bar and get rejected, so we believe that we too will be rejected if we try to do the same.